 Need for women empowerment :-

-- There are so many women, who are silently baring the harassment of their life partners because of the lack of education, lack of legal awareness and lack of empowerment.
+- There are so many women, who are silently baring the harassment from their life partners and others because of the lack of education, lack of legal awareness and lack of empowerment.

 - When women are empowered, whole society benefits, because women constitute half of the society.

 - Educating women about health care promotes healthier families.